Where to go on Holiday in April

 Mauritius: April is the tail-end of the rainy season, so while it’s still humid, there are more sunny days.
 It’s also the start of winter, which means fewer crowds, but the weather is still as tropical as ever.

-Morocco: April offers 10 hours of sunshine a day and mild weather.
+Morocco: April offers over eight hours of sunshine a day and mild weather.
 A great time to visit.

-Lisbon: By April, temperatures are on a steady climb, the winds are low and the only rain comes in the form of short-lived thudershowers.
+Lisbon: By April, temperatures are on a steady climb, the winds are low and rain mostly comes in the form of short-lived showers.

 Cyprus: Springtime is magical in Cyprus.
 The scent of lemon and jasmine blossoms fills the air, and the days are long and balmy.